How much does a funeral cost?

 Funerals involve a number of different costs from funeral directors to transport and permits.

-- Funeral director: fees Service fees could cost as much as $2,000 or more.
-Funeral directors make all necessary funeral arrangements, provide the coffin (not included in fee), transport the deceased to the funeral director’s premises, and provide the hearse and staff.
-They can be invaluable advisers during the process.
+- Funeral director: funeral directors make all necessary funeral arrangements, provide the coffin (usually not included in the fee), transport the deceased to the funeral director’s premises, and provide the hearse and staff.
+They can be invaluable advisers during the process however you will need to factor in the fee for this service.
+It’s important to do your research and ask around as every funeral director will have their own costs.

-- Death certificate: A death certificate in New South Wales costs $565, and death and funeral notices can cost around $285.
+- Death certificate: A death certificate in New South Wales costs around $60.
+Each state has its own fees so it’s best to check before applying.

 - Cemetery plot: Burial plots can vary considerably depending on the location and city.
 It’s not uncommon to pay thousands of dollars for a burial plot, and in some areas the cost is more likely to range in the tens of thousands or more.

-- Flowers: You could be spending $100 or more for flowers at a funeral service.
+- Flowers: Flowers come in many styles so the cost will vary depending on what you choose to go with.
+You may be spending $100 or more for flowers at a funeral service.

 - Other costs: Other costs to budget for may include headstones and monuments, urns, chapel fees, clergy fees, and music and organist fees.